 For celeb chef Sam Talbot, a fellow type 1 since age 12, there’s a lot on the metaphorical stove these days.

-And as if all that weren't enough, the 37-year-old has also teamed up with two D-Moms to launch a new organization called Beyond Type 1, aimed at encouraging and supporting people with diabetes, fighting misconceptions and raising money for research.
+On top of that, the 37-year-old has also teamed up with two D-Moms to launch a new organization called Beyond Type 1, aimed at encouraging and supporting people with diabetes, fighting misconceptions and raising money for research.
 The org was founded a few months ago and is officially launching in the coming days, when its new online home at www.beyondtype1.org is expected to go live.

 Here’s the pitch: